How Canada's Political System Works

 Five Eyes Influence

 Canada is a member of the Five Eyes intelligence alliance (US, UK, Australia, New Zealand, Canada).
-This intelligence-sharing mechanism significantly influences Canada's China policy—allied assessments and policy choices on China directly affect Canadian positions.
+This intelligence-sharing mechanism significantly influences Canada's China policy, and allied assessments and policy choices on China directly affect Canadian positions.

 The Huawei 5G ban, the Meng Wanzhou case, and recent foreign interference investigations all reflect Five Eyes coordination's impact on Canadian decision-making.